Sigmmma/c20/src/content/h2/guides/map-making/level-creation/blender-level-modeling/blender-level-creation-additional-info/readme.md

 ![](portals.jpg "Portals!
 Not to be confused with the ingame portals.")

 # Instance Geometry
 Instance geometry is geometry that is linked and duplicated to cut down on used memory.
 It's also a decent way to avoid having to stich in geometry into your BSP.
 Think of it like scenery objects with lightmaps.
-The ASS exporter checks if an object is an instance be seeing if it has linked mesh data.
+The ASS exporter checks if an object is an instance by seeing if it has linked mesh data.
 They should also have the `%` symbol at the start of their object names.
 The only unique property that instance can have is uniform scale.
 All instances will otherwise look the same.
 See the `Instance Geometry Example Blend` for an example on how to use this.

 Object data in Blender can be linked with the <kbd>Ctrl</kbd> + <kbd>L</kbd> hotkeys.